-Paris Hilton Poses On Her Knees Wearing Only Rose Petals For ‘The Month Of Love’
+Paris Hilton Poses On Her Knees While Wearing Only Rose Petals For 'The Month Of Love'

 Paris Hilton stunned in a new Instagram post as she celebrated February's arrival.
 The reality star and hotel heiress stunned her 14 million followers this week when she shared a stunning photo of herself wearing nothing but rose petals during a professional shoot.

-Paris posed side on to the camera on her knees, sporting a number of red rose petals that had been strategically put together to mimic underwear.
+Paris posed in profile while on her knees, sporting a number of red rose petals that had been strategically put together to mimic underwear.
 She wore what resembled a ruffled strapless crop top that highlighted her slim waist as she flashed plenty of skin.

 She wore more on her bottom half as the petals covered her modesty and stretched over her hips like straps.